aws-samples/shopfloor-connectivity/docs/README.md

 In order to integrate with the Microsoft logging extensions, the command line
 the parameters for logging (-trace, -info, -warning, -error) are not available for the [.NET Core based adapter](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) implementations.
 Instead of these parameters the level of output logging is configured in the appsettings.json file.

-## Implementing a .NET Core Protocol adapter.
+## Implementing a .NET Core Protocol adapter

 -   Create a project for the adapter and reference the sfc-core and sfc-ipc projects